- AWS.eu›

 Operational Autonomy

-The AWS European Sovereign Cloud infrastructure will be entirely located within the EU, physically and logically separate from other AWS Regions, and will operate as an independent cloud for Europe.
-With a commitment to independent and continuous operations, the AWS European Sovereign Cloud will have no critical dependencies on non-EU infrastructure.
-There will be zero operational control outside of EU borders.
+Open allThe AWS European Sovereign Cloud infrastructure is entirely located within the EU, physically and logically separate from other AWS Regions, and operates as an independent cloud for Europe.
+With a commitment to independent and continuous operations, the AWS European Sovereign Cloud has no critical dependencies on non-EU infrastructure.
+There is zero operational control outside of EU borders; the AWS European Sovereign Cloud is operated entirely by residents of Europe.
 Only AWS employees, residing in the EU, will control day-to-day operations, including access to data centres, technical support and customer service for the AWS European Sovereign Cloud.
+We are gradually transitioning the AWS European Sovereign Cloud to be operated exclusively by EU citizens located in the EU.
+During this transition period, we will continue to work with a blended team of EU residents and EU citizens located in the EU.

 Infrastructure

-An AWS Region is a physical geographical location where we have a cluster of data centres.
+Open allAn AWS Region is a physical geographical location where we have a cluster of data centres.
 Each Region is made up of separate and discrete locations known as Availability Zones (AZs), which refer to data centre infrastructure in separate and distinct geographical locations with enough distance to significantly reduce the risk of a single event impacting availability, yet near enough for business continuity applications that require rapid failover.
 Each AZ has independent power, cooling and physical security, and is connected to national backbone networks via high-speed fibre-optic networks.

 AWS builds data centres in multiple geographical regions as well as across multiple Availability Zones within each region to offer maximum resiliency against system disruptions.
 AWS designs its data centres with significant excess bandwidth connections so that if a major disruption occurs, there is sufficient capacity to enable traffic to be load-balanced to the remaining sites, minimising the impact on customers.